dowjones/distribucache/docs/events.md

 `populateIn:maxAttempts` | `key` | when the cache reached the maximum number of attempts to populate (as configured by `populateInAttempts`) | none
 `populateIn:after` | `key, elapsedTimeInMs` | after distribucache is done setting a value or returns an error | none `populateIn:error` | `err, key` | when a datastore returns an error  | none

+One use-case for the events is debugging.
+See the [Debugging docs](/docs/debugging.md) for more info.